kineung-us/nydus/README.md

 # nydus

-nydus is an addon that helps change the microservice architecture based on sync requests to message-based design by changing the request address.
+Nydus is an addon that helps change the microservice architecture based on sync requests to message-based design by changing the request address.

 The monolithic msa conversion journey is difficult.
 In particular, the final step to moving to a message-based request handling design, rather than end with chopping the service, requires a lot to be fixed.

-nydus does not change the structure of direct http requests, but instead executes pubsub so you can use message queues.
+Nydus does not change the structure of direct http requests, but instead executes pubsub so you can use message queues.
 The advantage of using a message queue is that it can scale based on the length of the message without losing requests.

 At this time, nydus publishes http requests, subscribes to external requests or as a sidecar of the service to which it belongs, and delivers http responses.

-Nidus is helped by a giant named dapr.
+Nydus is helped by a giant named dapr.

 ## Initial step